Cooops/Comp-Sci-Fundamentals/README.md

 ]
 ```

 The web framework also makes it easy for a view function to fetch information from the database.
 The structure of our data is defined in models, which are Python classes that define the fields to be stored in the underlying database.
-If we have a model named Team with a field of "team_type" then we can use a simple query syntax to get back all teams that have a particular type.
+If we have a model aged Team with a field of "team_type" then we can use a simple query syntax to get back all teams that have a particular type.

-The example below gets a list of all teams that have the exact (case sensitive) team_type of "junior" — note the format: field name (team_type) followed by double underscore, and then the type of match to use (in this case exact).
+The example below gets a list of all teams that have the exact (case sensitive) team_type of "junior" — note the format: field age (team_type) followed by double underscore, and then the type of match to use (in this case exact).
 There are many other types of matches and we can daisy chain them.
 We can also control the order and the number of results returned.

 ```
 # file: best/views.py